-The remainder of this paper is organized as follows: Section 2 outlines the proposed architecture and introduces the concept of opinion dynamics.
+The remainder of this paper is organized as follows: Section 2 outlines the proposed architecture and introduces the concept of Opinion Dynamics.
 In Section 3 the literature is reviewed to extract information about the APT modus operandi.
-Based on this extracted model, an algorithm that can detect and trace the presence of APT is simulated in Section 4.
-Then, the approach is experimentally analyzed using Matlab in Section 5.
-Finally, the conclusions drawn are presented in Section 6.
+Based on this extracted model, an algorithm that can detect and trace the presence of APT is described in Section 4.
+Then, the approach is theoretically and experimentally analyzed in Section 5 and 6, respectively.
+Finally, the conclusions drawn are presented in Section 7.